 In order that you can follow the printed music we’ve prepared, you should ensure that you get a pack of stickers with at least one of the each of the following colours in:

-work well, but I can’t find an equivalent link in the US Amazon store.
-As an alternative, you could buy ordinary white circular labels and colour them in yourself with felt-tipped pens (ensuring that the ink is suitable for the label and won’t come off when the keys are played).
+As an alternative, you could buy ordinary white circular labels and color them in yourself with felt-tipped pens (ensuring that the ink is suitable for the label and won’t come off when the keys are played).

 Preparing the Piano or Keyboard